oks-erm/help-u/README.md

 - **Run locally**

 Download folder [to_run_locally](selenium_tests/to_run_locally/) and follow insructions from [local_tests](selenium_tests/to_run_locally/local_tests.py) to run tests locally.
 Code for these tests in different from BrowserStack version, because running remotely imposes a lot of constraints, because of them the code for BrowserStack tests is not very pretty.
+••The `sleep` is quite long in the tests, because I have a terrible Internet connection.

 - **Run on BrowserStack**